aergithub/DH110-Spring23/assignment08/README.md

 ### Evaluation & Revision History
 Cognitive Walkthrough: We conducted a cognitive walkthrough in-class to test the high fidelity prototype of the application.
 Unforetunately, I did not properly utilize platform features within Figma and my prototype failed from the aspect of its backflow.

-Impression Test: From an impression test conducted with a participant of the low-fidelity prototype, we received feedback that it appeared the user could upload photos despite that not being a feature, a lack of button descriptions made it confusing for user navigation, and that there could be clarity on how profiles appeared on the "friends" page.
+Impression Test: I conducted an impression test with a participant who was not entirely familiar with the purpose of the app (I should have summarized the project description before the test).
+The three biggest things that stood out to me was creating a more square-like shape for the media sharing icons, changing the "upload" button to "upload media," and adding an "edit profile" button that's closely associated with the profile picture.
+See the impression test video [here.](https://drive.google.com/file/d/1WNkfmaz1cxZhfW3yuXeJILvqGMzKLgpx/view?usp=sharing)
+*Note: I moved forward with creating a more square-like shape for the media sharing icons, but kept the "upload" button rather than "upload media" as well as ...

 Accessibility Audit: